ystia/yorc/doc/secured.rst

 Generate certificates signed by your CA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You need to generate certificates for all the software component instances to be secured (Consul, Janus, Alien4Cloud).
+You need to generate certificates for all the software component to be secured (Consul, Janus, Alien4Cloud).

-Use the commands below for each component :
+Use the commands below for each component instance (where <FIP> represents host's IP address):

 .. parsed-literal::